zegetech/zegetech.github.io/_posts/2018-10-30-CI-CD-pipeline-for-jekyll.md

     node_js
         -"8.10"

-Then using rvm, a package manager, we specified the ruby version we want to be used.
+Then using rvm, a package manager, we specified the ruby version that Travis will use for the builds.

     rvm:
         -2.5.1

 We then had Travis install Jekyll and bundler.

     install:
         - gem install jekyll bundler